ShaynaCodes/VulkanGame/README.md

+# DITTO MAZE Midterm Game

+How to play:

+Move with the keys WASD you move your ditto.
+With the keys UP,DOWN,LEFT,RIGHT, you change the direction of where you're looking at.
+Move the player towards the trainers(AGUMON) on the map and press the UP key, this will start the battle.
+TRAINER 1(PINK) = turn based mini game, TRAINER 2(BLUE) = quiz mini game.
+Once the trainer loses, it disapears.
+There are 4 pick ups on the map, Green box = health, player gains health.
+Red box = bigger radius, smaller radius so the trainer cant see you.
+Blue pick up= speed boast.
+Yellow pickup = Legendary move, stronger move against trainers(use the RIGHT key).

 # gf3d
 a collection of utlitity functions designed to facilitate creating 3D games with ~~OpenGL~~ Vulkan and SDL2 This project is specifically intended to function as an educational tool for my students taking 3D Game Programming.